rgoncalvss/salus_api/README.md

 ## API Documentation

-The API will be available at `http://localhost:3000` once started.
+The API documentation will be available at `http://localhost:3000/docs` once started.